goradd/goradd/doc/datetime.md

 3. How do you do a database search when the date-time that the client is requesting as the bounding parameters for the search are possibly in a different timezone than the database.

-## Solutions
+## Our Approach
-1. Like JavaScript, we will attempt to always store Timestamps and DateTimes internally in UTC time.
+1. We create a DateTime structure that wraps a time.Time item with a boolean isTimeStamp.
+2. A timestamped DateTime is converted to UTC time before sending it somewhere else, like the database, or the client via JSON or JavaScript.
+2. A non-timestamped DateTime is always stored as a UTC time, and no conversions are made.

+## What You Need to Do
-2. When specifying search parameters on a timestamp, you must convert the client specified date-time to UTC before searching.
+1. When specifying search parameters on a timestamp, you must convert the client specified date-time to UTC before searching.
 You will likely need to do that in javascript.
 3. If you are providing the client a way to just search by date, then you should probably store date-times separately as a Date and Time in the database.
-4. If you are making an app like a scheduling app, where the timezone of the created event matters, you should probably store in the database separate date, time and timezone information so you can recreate the details needed.
+4. If you are making an app like a scheduling app, where the timezone of the created event matters, you should probably store in your database separate date, time and timezone information so you can recreate the details needed.
 5. If you are making an app that you believe will need to be internationalized, always let javascript do the drawing.
 Otherwise you can let the server draw, but you will need to find